projecthorus/chasemapper/README.md

 ## Dependencies

+**Note: ChaseMapper requires Python 3.6 or newer.**

 On a Raspbian/Ubuntu/Debian system, you can get most of the required dependencies using:
 ```
 $ sudo apt-get install git python3-numpy python3-requests python3-serial python3-dateutil python3-flask python3-pip
 ```
 On other OSes the required packages should be named something similar.

-You also need flask-socketio and pytz, which can be installed using pip:
+You also need flask-socketio (>=5.0.0) and pytz, which can be installed using pip:
 ```
-$ sudo pip3 install flask-socketio==4.3.2 pytz
+$ sudo pip3 install flask-socketio pytz
 ```

+**Note: If you have previously had chasemapper or auto_rx installed, you may need to update flask-socketio to the most recent version.
+You can do this by running `sudo pip3 install -U flask-socketio`**

 You can then clone this repository with:
 ```